Sea of Galilee is a freshwater lake in northern Israel. People lived nearby for millenniums. Hence there are many historical and archeological sites.

 Many people are concerned about the Sea of Galilee water level.
 So let’s jump to Tiberias Promenade to discuss this subject.

-Up until recent years, most Israelis were very concerned with the water level.
+Until recently, most Israelis were very concerned with the water level.
 Especially since the Sea of Galilee was a major source of water in Israel.
 I wrote “was” because, after several drought years, it was decided to build desalination plants.
 Today, around 80% of the water used by private and public sectors comes from desalination plants.
 And in 2016, only 2% of the total used water came from the Sea of Galilee (source).

 Where To Stay?